darachm/itermae/source/usage/examples.rst

 so should be reproducible for you if you install ``itermae`` and run them from inside the package repo.

+GACNGNANGNGNGNGATGTG

 .. jupyter-kernel:: bash
     :id: bashy

 Boring minimal example
 -------------------------

+This just reads in the first two records and outputs them again.

 .. jupyter-execute::
     :stderr: